gellmr/App472.Solution/README.md

 From the "Connections" list on the side, expand down until you see "Default Web Site"

--Start Page
+- Start Page
--EC2AMAZ-3SE3CO2 (EC2AMAZ-3SE3CO2\Administrator)
+- EC2AMAZ-3SE3CO2 (EC2AMAZ-3SE3CO2\Administrator)
-  Application Pools
+-   Application Pools
-  Sites
+-   Sites
-    Default Web Site     <-- explore to here
+-     Default Web Site     <-- explore to here

 You will see "Actions" on the right hand side of the screen and an icon saying "Explore".
 Click Explore.

-It will open a file explorer window, at the location "C:\inetpub\wwwroot"
+It will open a file explorer window, at the location `C:\inetpub\wwwroot`

 This is our root directory for serving html pages.

-Using the rdp window, manually copy and paste everything from "Deploy.to.wwwroot" into "wwwroot" on the server.
+Using the rdp window, manually copy and paste everything from `Deploy.to.wwwroot` into `wwwroot` on the server.